-Our Board of Directors has three standing committees: an audit committee, a compensation committee, and a nominating and corporate governance committee, each of which has the composition and the responsibilities described below.
+Our Board has three standing committees: an audit committee, a compensation committee, and a nominating and corporate governance committee, each of which has the composition and the responsibilities described below.
 In addition, from time to time, special committees may be established under the direction of our Board when necessary to address specific issues.
-Each of the audit committee, the compensation committee, and the nominating and corporate governance committee operates under a written charter.
+Each of our audit committee, compensation committee, and nominating and corporate governance committee operates under a written charter.

-Nominating and

-Director Audit Committee Compensation Committee Corporate Governance Committee
+Director Audit Committee Compensation Committee Nominating and Corporate Governance Committee

-Anna Berkenblit, M.D.
-X
+Anna Berkenblit, M.D. - Х -

-Christopher Y. Chai Chair X
+Christopher Y. Chai Chair Х

-Mary Haak-Frendscho, Ph.D.
-Chair
+Mary Haak-Frendscho, Ph.D. - Chair -

-Tim Kutzkey, Ph.D.
-Chair
+Tim Kutzkey, Ph.D. - - Chair

-Shao-Lee Lin, M.D., Ph.D.
-X
+Shao-Lee Lin, M.D., Ph.D. Х -

 Craig Parker

-Mace Rothenberg, M.D.
-X
+Mace Rothenberg, M.D. - Х

-David J. Woodhouse, Ph.D.
-X
+David J. Woodhouse, Ph.D. Х -

-Eric Bjerkholt X
+Eric Bjerkholt Х - -